-The assets of the Rogue Valley Council of Governments exceeded its liabilities at the close of the most recent fiscal year by \$3,737,681 (Net Position).
-Of this amount, \$941,719 (unrestricted net position) may be used to meet RVCOG's ongoing obligations to citizens and creditors.
+The assets of the Rogue Valley Council of Governments exceeded its liabilities at the close of the most recent fiscal year by \$3,985,004 (Net Position).
+Of this amount, \$1,245,812 (unrestricted net position) may be used to meet RVCOG's ongoing obligations to citizens and creditors.

-RVCOG's total net position increased by \$46,805.
-This increase is primarily related to total revenues in excess of expenditures in the Special Revenue Fund section of the governmental funds.
+RVCOG's total net position increased by \$247,323.
+This increase is the result of total revenues in excess of expenditures across all funds in the organization.

-As of the close of the current fiscal year, RVCOG's governmental funds reported combined ending fund balances of \$887,338, a net decrease of \$62,285 from the prior year.
-Note that this decrease includes a \$100,000 transfer from the General Fund to the Building Fund to support the purchase of the Central Point Senior Resource Center building from the City of Central Point.
+As of the close of the current fiscal year, RVCOG's governmental funds reported combined ending fund balances of \$1,105,819, a net increase of \$218,481 from the prior year.
+Over half of this increase resulted from General Fund actual Materials and Services expenditures that were less than budgeted.

-At the end of the current fiscal year, unreserved fund balance for the General Fund was \$527,864 or 121% of total General Fund expenditures.
+At the end of the current fiscal year, unreserved fund balance for the General Fund was \$641,153 or 191% of total General Fund expenditures.